 Or, you can purchase a new embroidery machine, which can cost as little as $400 or considerably more than $20,000 in the case of a commercial multi-needle or multi-head embroidery machine.

 Embroidery Machine Cost (The Long Answer)

 1. Type of Embroidery Machine

 A hobbyist’s home embroidery machine will differ in price from a home-based embroidery business owner’s machine or even an embroidery machine for an industrial embroidery business.

-Here are different types of machines and how they can affect cost.
+Here are different embroidery machine types and how they can affect cost.

 A. Single-Needle Embroidery Machines